 Notices of Adverse Benefit Determination (NOABD) Log

 CCOs must report the TOTAL number of pre- and post-service denials issued during the quarter.
 This means every time the CCO, a delegated contractor, or a subcontractor sends an NOABD letter to a Medicaid member it must be included in the TOTAL for the quarter.
-This includes all NOABDs from CCOs, delegated contractors and their subcontractors for all Medicaid members enrolled in a plan, regardless of other insurance coverage (Medicare, Private Insurance, etc.).
-NOABDs can have more than one Category.
+This includes all NOABDs from CCOs, delegated contractors and their subcontractors for all Medicaid members enrolled in a plan, regardless of other insurance coverage (Medicare, Private Insurance, etc.)..
 NOABDs can apply to more than one service type.

 Citations: OAR 410-141-3875 (1)(b), 410-141-3515, 410-141-3885, 42 CFR 438.402, 42 CFR 438.404.